 Besides responding to traumatic situations and providing emotional and logistical support to citizens in need, a chaplain to emergency services personnel also provides support to first responders in their daily duties.
 Because their vocation brings them face-to-face with crises, stress is a built in part of a first responder’s vocation.

-Some of the more common aspects of chaplain service include assisting the staff on calls; providing encouragement and care through relationships; Bible studies and professional seminars; participating in weddings and funerals; and celebrating the birth of children.
+Some of the more common aspects of chaplain service include assisting the staff on calls, offering professional debriefing after difficult calls, providing resources to citizens dealing with a crisis, Bible studies and professional seminars, participating in weddings and funerals, and celebrating the birth of children.

 Chaplains have the privilege of being a part of people’s lives at some of the most difficult moments and during some of the brightest.
 Whether it is a funeral or a wedding, an unexpected death or the birth of a baby, chaplains are there to walk with those they serve.